wellcometrust/workflow/README.md

-# Digital Workflow
+# Goobi infrastructure

-The infrastructure for the Wellcome Collection digital workflow services.
+The infrastructure for the Wellcome Collection instance of Goobi.

 ## Working in AWS via Azure AD sign-in